MyLovelyAxe/Motion_Classification_Thesis_IAW_RWTH/README.md

 #### Step5: Edit desired_features.yaml

-Edit ```config/desired_features.yaml``` to determine which features which you want to add into your final dataset to train.
+Edit ```config/desired_features.yaml``` to determine which features you want to add into your final dataset to train.
 E.g.:

 ```
 desired_dists: